periperipatus/ecubioinformatics/unix.md

 You should still see ```sleep 260``` on the list of active processes.
 Use the Process ID (PID) in the first column to kill the process using the command ```kill <PID>```.
 Replacing everything including the brackets with the PID for the right proces.

+Another useful command is `htop`.
+Not all servers have this installed, but it can be.
+Run the command and see what it looks like.

+`htop` is a live updated and interactive system-monitor and process manager.
+You can see what other users are doing on there, and how many cores are available, and how much RAM.
+This is useful for when the server is busy, and you can also use it to extract your PIDs and kill jobs.
+[Here's](https://linuxtogether.org/htop-command-explanation/) a basic intro to what `htop` shows.

+**Question 2:** How many cores does this server have?
+How much total RAM is there?

+Other servers will have a job submission system such as `slurm` or `qsub`, which puts jobs into a queue and manages the server resources for the user.
+We will not get into these here.

 Now, let's play with some genome data.

 <br/>